Pixofield/keyshape-plugins/README.md

 # Keyshape Plugins

 A list of Keyshape plugins in alphabetical order.
-All plugins run be run on Apple Silicon and Intel-based Macs.
+All plugins can be run on Apple Silicon and Intel-based Macs.

 If you want your plugin added to this list, then open an issue with information about the plugin.